 Previous Lecture Titles

-Spring 2021: We will not be holding a lecture this year due to concerns surrounding COVID-19.
-We look forward to hosting another great speaker next year.
+Spring 2021: No lecture this year due to concerns surrounding COVID-19.

 Spring 2020: The lecture scheduled for April 2020 was cancelled due to concerns surrounding COVID-19.